 Booking a stay in Bend with your dog also means finding pet-friendly lodging.
 Luckily, there are plenty of hotels, bed and breakfast, and Airbnb options available around town that allow pets.

 Your best option is likely going to be an pet friendly Airbnb or vacation rental as it is more likely that you will find yard space for your dog to roam and take care of business.
-Another great place to look for pet-friendly vacation rentals is at Alpenglow or on Booking.com.
+Another great place to look for pet-friendly vacation rentals is at Alpenglow or on Booking.com as well as on Hotels.com.
 There are several properties available for rent with no extra pet deposit required.
 Simply add $20 to your daily rent.

 There are also several hotel options available close to downtown Bend that allow pets.
 Try My Place Hotel on SW Bond Street for a good bargain, or splurge a little and stay at Wall Street Suites for a bit more luxury.